terasolunaorg/terasolunaorg.github.com/guideline/5.0.x/en/_sources/ArchitectureInDetail/Pagination.txt

     * - 3
       - | When Spring Data JPA is used for database access, the information of corresponding page is returned as ``Page``  object by specifying ``Pageable``  object as an argument of Repository Query method.
         | All the processes such as executing SQL to fetch total records, adding sort condition and extracting data matching the corresponding page are carried out automatically.
-        | When Mybatis2 is used for database access, the process that is automatically carried out in Spring Data JPA needs to be carried out in Java or SQL mapping file.
+        | When Mybatis is used for database access, the process that is automatically carried out in Spring Data JPA needs to be carried out in Java or SQL mapping file.

 .. _pagination_overview_pagesearch_requestparameter: